What is a “Brand” Anyway?

 - A standardized footer with this information (NOCE logo, WASC logo, disclaimer statement) was developed and should be used on all publications.

 WASC Logo & Statement

 NOCE is fully accredited by the Accrediting Commission for Schools, Western Association of Schools and Colleges (ACS WASC or WASC).

-- We have two different WASC logos.
+- We have one WASC logos.
 Changing the color is not permitted.